tobiasHeinke/monostyle/docs/tools.md

 Options:

-- `thresholds` (list of floats): first is minimum threshold further values will raise the severity
+- `thresholds` (list of floats): first is minimum threshold further values will raise the severity.

 ### heading-level